-OIL & LUBRICATION INSTRUCTIONS (2 and 3-Rail)
+OIL & LUBRICATION INSTRUCTIONS

 In order for the engine to perform correctly and quietly, it is important that the chassis be lubricated before operation.
-Lubrication should include all gears, axles and pickup rollers to prevent them from squeaking.
-Use light household oil and wheel bearing grease and follow the lubrication points marked "L and G" in Fig. 6 above.
+Lubrication should include all side rods and linkage components and pickup rollers to prevent them from squeaking.
+Use light household oil and follow the lubrication points marked "L" in Fig. 9 below.

-Figure 6: Lubricating The Locomotive Chassis
+Figure 8: Lubricating The Locomotive Chassis

 The locomotive's internal gearing has been greased at the factory and shouldn't need additional grease until after 50 hours of operation or one year whichever comes first.
 Grease can be added by inserting grease into the gear box inside the locomotive chassis.
-In order to access the gear box, the cab must be removed from the chassis by unscrewing the six chassis screws as seen in Figure 8 on page 28.
-Once the cab is removed, the trucks can be removed by unscrewing the truck block/motor mount screw located on the underside of the drive trucks (See Figure 7).
-Grease can then be applied into the gear box using a grease tube dispenser.
+In order to access the gear box, the boiler must be removed from the chassis by unscrewing the four chassis screws as seen in Figure 10 on page 28.
+Once the boiler is removed, the two gear boxes can be opened up by unscrewing the four screws on the gearbox cover plate.
+One gearbox is located behind the motor and the second is positioned at the end of universal drive train.
+Grease can then be applied into the gearbox using a grease tube dispenser.